jieter/f-engrave/README.md

 # F-Engrave

-This is a fork of [Scorchworks F-Engrave](www.scorchworks.com/Fengrave/fengrave.html) version 1.42 (2014-09-08)
+This is a fork of [Scorchworks F-Engrave](http://www.scorchworks.com/Fengrave/fengrave.html) version 1.41 (2014-09-08)

 # Changes made:

- - split into modules.
+ - split(ting) into modules.
+ - PEPing

+# Running tests